bowenypm-debug/NEPv/README.md

 * Fixed Newton Step Size (0.4): The Newton-based method utilizes a rigid, non-adaptive step size of 0.4.
 It lacks an advanced line-search fallback to alter its travel path automatically.
 * Vector Sign Flipping Constraint: Because standard eigenvalue solvers can output equivalent solutions pointing 180 degrees apart, the trajectory loop uses a dot product layer to keep direction orientation consistency on the graph.
 * Iteration Cap (15 Steps): The solver loops terminate automatically at 15 iterations.
 Pushing nonlinearity weights too high will reliably trigger the "Infinite Oscillation" pitfall for the SCF method.

----

-##  AI Collaboration & Verification Statement

-This project was built with assistance from AI (Gemini in particular) to fact check if everything said in the website is correct, to polish application UI and helped in debugging.

-### What the AI Assisted With:
-* Structuring the interactive web framework and page navigation mechanics via Streamlit.
-* Refining copy across all three pages to eliminate dense academic jargon and simplify explanations of the "self-consistency loop."
-* Assisting with the formatting and compilation of this README documentation.

-### What Was Independently Verified By Hand & Code:
-* **Mathematical Core:** The custom algebraic setups, matrix definitions, and $2 \times 2$ nonlinear equations were structured and calculated manually before deployment.
-* **Solver Algorithm Validation:** The implementation logic for the Self-Consistent Field loop and the Newton based method was written and tested step-by-step using a script to ensure the Scipy/Numpy calculations lined up exactly with the calculations done by hand.
-* **Trajectory & Error Testing:** The specific threshold boundary limits (such as the 15-iteration cutoff limit and the vector orientation dot product verification layer) were intentionally code-tested to accurately model and simulate structural pitfalls without application crashing.

----

-## References
-* Werner, T. (2025).
-An inexact Matrix-Newton method for solving NEPv. *Linear Algebra and its Applications*, 721, 1-25. https://doi.org/10.1016/j.laa.2024.11.003
-* Streamlit. (n.d.). *Streamlit cheat sheet*.
-Retrieved May 20, 2026, from https://docs.streamlit.io/develop/quick-reference/cheat-sheet